hack-with-ethics/tcp_port_scanner/README.md

 	  -o - output file name with extention [optional ] [ Eg : out.txt]

 	  -ip - ip address to scan via Tcp [ Required ]
+# About port config
+	This file contains the port configuration this is referred from linux port map [ Info ]